xdays/kindle.dzbundle/README.md

 # Kindle

-Send book to Kindle by email
+[Dropzone3](https://aptonic.com/) action that sends book to Kindle by email

 # Install